ashleytsmith/Brick-Breaker/README.md

 This project written in Java mainly utilising the awt and swing libraries. javax.swing.Timer evolves the game through time, java.awt.Rectangle is used to handle collision events and java.awt.Graphics is used to paint the graphics to the screen.

-## How to run and edit on your machine using Visual Studio Code
+## How to run and edit using Visual Studio Code (reccommended to use an IDE for java development)

 Install Visual Studio Code: